acmeleme/contoso-chat-csharp-prompty/README.md

 Use of Microsoft trademarks or logos in modified versions of this project must not cause confusion or imply Microsoft sponsorship.

 Any use of third-party trademarks or logos are subject to those third-party's policies.

+# Security Guidelines

+This template uses [Managed Identity](https://learn.microsoft.com/en-us/entra/identity/managed-identities-azure-resources/overview) or Key Vault to eliminate the need for developers to manage credentials.
+Applications can use managed identities to obtain Microsoft Entra tokens without having to manage any credentials.

+Additionally, we have added a [GitHub Action tool](https://github.com/microsoft/security-devops-action) that scans the infrastructure-as-code files and generates a report containing any detected issues.

+To ensure best security practices in your repo, we recommend anyone creating solutions based on our templates ensure that the [Github secret scanning](https://docs.github.com/en/code-security/secret-scanning/about-secret-scanning) setting is enabled in your repos.

+ 🚨 **Demo: Fake Secret for Secret Scanning**

+ The following string is a fake secret intentionally added to trigger GitHub Secret Scanning for demonstration purposes only:

+ghp_DEMOFAKESECRET4SECRETSCANNINGpUrposesOnly123456

+This value is NOT a real token.
+Remove after confirming secret scanning detection._